New Grad Perebotie Amughan Harnesses the Power of Opportunities

 Amughan was four when her family settled in the Phoenix area.
 She watched her parents—both professionals in Nigeria—work their way up from low-wage jobs, retrain in new fields, and eventually establish their own business in medical rehabilitation care.

-“My dad was so proud when we become citizens,” she says.
+“My dad was so proud when we became citizens,” she says.
 “He encouraged me to read, to use my voice, and to speak my mind.”

 Amughan came to WSU with a budding interest in human resources.
 In high school, she was a peer mediator called upon to help resolve student disputes.
 She was confident in her ability to connect with people and make friends.